10 Principles of Stoicism

 Rule 2: Accept What You Cannot Change (Stop Fighting Reality)

-Why this matters: Resistance to unchangeable situations drains your mental energy and keeps you stuck in victim mode.
+Why this matters: Resisting unchangeable situations drains your mental energy and keeps you stuck in victim mode.

-The practice: When facing something you can't control, ask "How can I respond with dignity and wisdom?" instead of "Why me?"
+The practice: When facing something you cannot control, ask “How can I respond with dignity and wisdom?” instead of “Why me?”

-Real example: Traffic jam?
-You can't control it, but you can use the time for audiobooks, deep breathing, or planning your day.
+Example: Traffic jam?
+You cannot control it, but you can use the time for an audiobook, deep breathing, or planning your day.

 Epictetus taught: “Don't demand that things happen as you wish—instead wish that they happen as they do happen, and you will do well.”